HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-general.md

         - **TE (Echo Time):** Typically a single echo of 30 ms by default.
         - **TR (Repetition Time):** Generally set to 2000 ms by default.

-## BIDS standards

-To organize our fMRI dataset, we follow the [BIDS](https://bids-specification.readthedocs.io/en/stable/introduction.html) Specification.

-If you are not familiar with the BIDS Specification, the [BIDS Starter Kit](https://bids-standard.github.io/bids-starter-kit/index.html) provides all the information needed to get started, along with [example BIDS datasets](https://bids-standard.github.io/bids-starter-kit/dataset_examples.html), [Talks and Slides](https://bids-standard.github.io/bids-starter-kit/talks.html), and most importantly [Tutorials](https://bids-standard.github.io/bids-starter-kit/tutorials/tutorials.html).

-It is crucial that you get familiar with BIDS folders/files naming convention and structure.
-Most, if not all, the tools we are going to use in the next steps are [BIDS Apps](https://bids-apps.neuroimaging.io/apps/), and they rely on data organized following the BIDS Specification.
-Following this structure will make it easier to use these tools, share your code and data, and communicate with other scientists.

-The BIDS Specification provides guidelines on how to organize all your data formats, including [(f/d)MRI](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/magnetic-resonance-imaging-data.html), [EEG](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electroencephalography.html), [eye-tracking](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/physiological-and-other-continuous-recordings.html), [Task events](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/task-events.html) associated with Neuro-Imaging recordings or [not](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/behavioral-experiments.html), and [Derivatives](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html) (e.g., pre-processed files, Regions Of Interest mask files, GLM files, etc.).

-At any moment, you can check your dataset for BIDS compliance.
-To do so, you can use the [BIDS dataset validator](https://bids-standard.github.io/bids-validator/).